Connect with us

 To some people, nonalcoholic beer sounds like an oxymoron, but newer techniques are producing tasty, high-quality options in this growing beverage category.

 A nonalcoholic beer is usually a malt beverage that is more than 0.0% and less than 0.5% alcohol by volume (ABV).
-Producing a beer this low in alcohol requires the brewer to use practices and equipment uncommon to the general brewing and to consider additional food safety precautions.
+Producing a beer this low in alcohol requires the brewer to use practices and equipment uncommon to the general brewing process and to consider additional food safety precautions.

 Brewing regular beer